Wiki surveys: Open and quantifiable social data collection: Data analysis

-As described in the main text, a main statistical challenge is to use the votes (an example set of votes is listed in Table~\ref{tab:votes}) to estimate public opinion, which is this case is defined to be a matrix $\boldsymbol{\Theta}$ that represents how much the user in each session supports each idea.
-We begin by assuming a model for how the votes are generated, and a natural first choice would be
+As described in the paper, a main statistical challenge is to use the responses (e.g., Table~\ref{tab:votes}) to estimate the opinion matrix, $\boldsymbol{\Theta}$, which represents how much each respondent values each item.
+To do this, we begin by assuming a model for how the votes are generated; a natural first choice would be

-where $\theta_{j,a}$ is the appeal of item $a$ to the person in session $j$.
+where $\theta_{j,a}$ is the amount that respondent $j$ values item $a$.
 That is, the probability that item $a$ beats item $b$ is a function of the difference in the appeals of the two items $\theta_{j,a}$ and $\theta_{j,b}$.
-In previous work, numerous functional forms have been assumed for $F$, but the two common choices are the cumulative standard normal---resulting in the Thurstone-Mosteller model~\citep{thurstone_method_1927, mosteller_remarks_1951}---or the logistic function---leading to the Bradley-Terry model~\citep{bradley_rank_1952}.
-In fact,~\citet{stern_continuum_1990} has shown that the Thurstone-Mosteller model and the Bradley-Terry model can both be viewed as special cases of a more general model, and empirically, both models produce estimates that are essentially equivalent~\citep{stern_are_1992}.
-However, the Thurstone-Mosteller model is much more efficient computationally because it more naturally leads to the Gibbs sampling updates as described below.
+In previous work, numerous functional forms have been assumed for $F$, but the two common choices are the cumulative standard normal---resulting in the Thurstone-Mosteller model~\cite{thurstone_method_1927, mosteller_remarks_1951}---or the logistic function---leading to the Bradley-Terry model~\cite{bradley_rank_1952}.
+In fact, Stern~\cite{stern_continuum_1990} has shown that the Thurstone-Mosteller model and the Bradley-Terry model can both be viewed as special cases of a more general model, and empirically, both models produce estimates that are essentially equivalent~\cite{stern_are_1992}.
+However, the Thurstone-Mosteller model is much easier to work with computationally because it facilitates the Gibbs sampling updates as described below.
 For that reason we assume that

 where $\Phi$ is the cumulative standard normal distribution.
 Thus, we map the difference between the appeals, which ranges from $-\infty$ to $\infty$, to a value that ranges from $0$ to $1$.
 Future work could explore the robustness of our estimates to the choice of the standard normal or could attempt to estimate the shape of $F$ directly.
-Another extension of the model would allow for ties, which are not allowed in our modeling framework.
-For more on ties in pairwise comparison models see~\citet{david_method_1988}.
+Another extension of the model would allow for ``I can't decide'' responses, which are not included in our current modeling framework.